 Help fight loneliness

-Humans are social beings, constantly feeling the need to socialize and connect with other people.
+Humans are social beings, constantly feeling the need to socialise and connect with other people.
 Social media can help fulfil this need by promoting social support, which in turn reduces loneliness.
 It can help you forge meaningful connections, build new friendships, and enhance existing relationships.

 Video and messaging platforms provide more opportunities to connect with others, which then increase connectedness.
 These have also become a lot more useful nowadays, especially with restrictions and social distancing guidelines due to the pandemic.
 These platforms can also help elderly adults who tend to feel socially isolated to connect with loved ones.